 R v T (Operation Anneal)

 Represented the lead individual in a multi-handed conspiracy in relation to an undercover drugs operation in which 5.5kg of cocaine (with a street value £1.2 million) was supplied to undercover police officers.

 Represented an individual charged with assisting an offender as part of a larger multi-handed operation that involved offences of wounding with intent, conspiracy to blackmail, perverting the course of justice and drugs offences.

 Represented an individual in a multi-handed nationwide conspiracy to supply cocaine, with the defendant seen to be one of the key figures of the North West operation.
 The overall conspiracy was valued at over £5 million.

-R v P – represented an individual who, in his capacity as an account and company director, was alleged to have abused his position by defrauding several charitable organisations of over £350,000.
+R v P – Represented an individual who, in his capacity as an accountant and company director, was alleged to have abused his position by defrauding several charitable organisations of over £350,000.